+Look for water stains around windows and doors on the wood trim or drywall, particularly at the window sills or at the base of exterior doors.
 Inspect all interior wall and ceiling surfaces for cracks in the drywall, which could indicate soils movement or structural framing problems.
-(Lesser drywall problems such as nail pops and tape cracks can easily be addressed the next time you paint the interior of the home.)
+(Lesser drywall problems, such as nail pops and tape cracks, can easily be addressed the next time you paint the interior of the home.)

 Check for flooring issues such as: tile cracks; uneven wood floor boards or widening cracks between boards; water stains in carpeting or other flooring at the base of windows, doors, or showers; and discolored or curling linoleum.
 Some of these problems could result from water infiltrating through cracks in the foundation.

 Check the controls for heating and air conditioning.
 If they aren't producing the expected hot or cold air, it could indicate problems with your HVAC system.
 Also plug something small in, to check whether any electrical plugs or switches do not work.

 As mentioned, you will probably want to hire a general contractor to give a professional opinion on red-flag type problems and look for others that you might not have noticed.

 Your next step depends on whether you have agreed with the builder to notify them and provide an opportunity for repairs.
 See, for example, New-Home Defects: Holding Your Builder Responsible Under a Warranty.

 If you have notified the builder and it hasn't worked, or if the problems seem more serious than mere repairs can address, you might need to pursue legal action.
 See, for example, Who Can I Sue for New-Home Defects: Architect, Contractors, or Only the Developer? and Is It Too Late to Sue My Home Builder for Construction Defects I Found Years Later?.